Skip to content

 Additional Information

-Fireworks are available in many different forms, and are used to entertain crowds with their noise, smoke, colors, and light.
-Fireworks typically come in a thick paper or cardboard tube, with the flammable powder inside the tubes.
-Most fireworks sold to the general public are smaller versions of those seen at professional displays and contain limited amounts of explosive material to reduce potential danger to people and animals.
+Fireworks are available in many different forms and are used to entertain crowds with their noise, smoke, colors, and light.
+Fireworks typically come in thick paper or cardboard tubes, with flammable powder inside the tubes.
+Most fireworks sold to the general public are smaller versions of those seen at professional displays.
+However, these fireworks contain limited amounts of explosive material to reduce potential danger to people and animals.

 Take The Missouri Poison Center With You